Key Points

 Introduction: Limited charging power at home

 Across Europe, many EV drivers face the same challenge.
 They have access to electricity, but not to high charging power.
 This is common in apartment buildings, older homes, shared parking areas, or temporary living situations.
 Installing a wallbox is not always possible, permitted, or financially attractive.
 As a result, some drivers look at very low charging power levels such as 750W as a workaround.
+This article explains what charging at 750W realistically delivers, how it fits within European electrical standards, and where its practical limits lie.
+The focus is on safety, efficiency, and everyday usability rather than maximum charging speed.

 Who is this relevant for?